tkosciol/cmi-workshops/docs/qiita-shotgun-metagenomics-processing.rst

 .. figure::  images/shotgun-process-upload.png
    :align:   center

-Once the files are uploaded, click on 'Sample Information' on the left side of the screen and select the sample information file '10768_20180418-105647.txt' and click 'Create'.
+Once the files are uploaded, click on 'Sample Information' on the left side of the screen and select the sample information file 'CMI_shotgun-metagenomics_tutorial_sample_info.txt' and click 'Create'.

 .. figure::  images/shotgun-process-sample-info.png
    :align:   center

 Once complete, click 'Add New Preparation'.
-Give the preparation a name, select the prep info file that you uploaded, and select 'Metagenomic' in both of the drop-down menus.
+Give the preparation a name, select the prep info file, 'CMI_shotgun-metagenomics_tutorial_prep_info', and select 'Metagenomic' in both of the drop-down menus.
 Click 'Create New Preparation'.

 .. figure::  images/shotgun-process-prep-info.png
    :align:   center